 Any change in ownership of a registered vehicle must be reported immediately to the Student Information Clerk.
 On-campus parking space is limited; therefore, a decal is not a guarantee of an available parking space.
 CVCC reserves parking spaces for visitors in designated areas.
-Visitors need not register with the Security Office to use these spaces.
-CVCC students may not use visitor parking spaces.
+Visitors are not required to register with the Security Office.
+CVCC students are not permitted visitor parking spaces.